-Consider booking in advance, timing your visit and researching before your visit to Snowdonia.
+Consider booking in advance, timing your visit and researching before your visit to Eryri.

-Around 4 million people visit Snowdonia every year with the summer months between April and September being the most popular times.
+Around 4 million people visit Eryri every year with the summer months between April and September being the most popular times.

 Planning your visit in advance is the best way to make the most out of your visit to the National Park.